 Executive Director

-to economic empowerment and understands the positive impact of attaining literacy before grade 3.
+A physician, wife and mother, our Executive Director has a passion for service.
+She believes education provides a pathway to economic empowerment and understands the positive impact of attaining literacy before grade 3.
 As such, she strives to lead Nana’s Bookshelf in supporting early literacy and its subsequent benefits by providing access to diverse and inclusive children’s books.
-Born and raised in Memphis, Tennessee, Dr. Scullock resides in North Carolina with her family.

 Florine Thompson Scullock